Multiple Answers

 Select question type

-- Select Multiple Answer from the dropdown list.
+2. Select Multiple Answer from the drop-down list.

-Note: The below example does not allow students to receive partial marks. i.e. Students will receive full marks if they select only the correct answers.
-Refer to the guide Multiple answer question (partial marks) if you want to allow partial marks.
+Note: The following example does not allow students to receive partial marks and will receive full marks if they select only the correct answers.
+For more information on how to enable partial marks, refer to the Multiple answer question (partial marks) guide.

 Question